The New Symposium

 The program culminates in in-person gatherings, where the working groups meet on location, develop their practice, continue their research activities, engage in discussion, and exchange ideas, further strengthening the online community.
 The first in-person gathering will take place at Bled Contemporary Music Week [June 22–26, 2026], where participants will engage in the above-mentioned activities as well as attend the festival’s concerts, symposia, and lectures.

-For: Composers, performers, musicologists, researchers, pedagogues, producers, and other practitioners engaged in the field of music and art
+For: composers, performers, musicologists, researchers, pedagogues, producers, and other practitioners working in music and across artistic disciplines.

 APPLICATION:

 The New Symposium is a weekly online residency program that builds an international community of music practitioners, theorists, and researchers.
-Meeting every Saturday on Zoom, participants present their work, share research questions, and engage in peer-led discussions that emphasize critical reflection and the practice of critical dialogue.
-Each session offers an open space for ideas, where diverse perspectives meet and participants are encouraged to question, challenge, and expand their approaches.
+Meeting every week on Zoom, participants present their work, share research questions, and engage in peer-led discussions grounded in critical reflection and dialogue.
+Each session creates a space for exchange in which diverse perspectives meet and participants are encouraged to question, challenge, and expand their approaches.
+Through this ongoing process, participants are able to shape, reconsider, and deepen their ideas and works over time.
+Bringing together participants from different disciplines, the program fosters an interdisciplinary learning environment.

 At its core, the program values dialogue as a mode of learning.
 Through weekly collaboration, participants strengthen their sense of belonging within the group and establish international connections that extend beyond the program itself.